Ndkkqueenie/vending_machine_api/backend/README.md

 ## Base URL

-All endpoints in this API are relative to the base URL: https://wild-frost-1903.fly.dev/
+All endpoints in this API are relative to the base URL: https://autumn-tree-5881.fly.dev

 ## Authentication

-This API requires authentication to access certain endpoints.
+This API requires authentication to access certain endpoints **marked as seller role required**.
 The authentication mechanism uses JSON Web Tokens (JWT).
 To get an authentication token, you need to register and log in as a user.
 Once logged in, you will receive a token that you should include in the `Authorization` header as follows:

 Authorization: Bearer <your_token>